“To Blog, or Not to Blog…”

 By Brett Lloyd Abbott, MYM Austin Inc.

 Tell me honestly — Did the word “blog” in this subject line make you cringe just a little?
 Do you think of “blog” as another annoying four-letter-word that reminds you of “yet another thing that everybody says I’m supposed to be doing (but dang it, how am I supposed to be doing it if I’m not even sure what it is?!?)”

 Give me a minute and a half here, and I’ll tell you everything you need to know about blogs, including what, why, where, how, who and when.

 WHAT: “Blog” is short for “weblog,” which is really nothing more than an online diary.
-When you add an entry to your online diary, it’s called a “post,” such as “I’m going to post an entry to my blog.”
+When you add an entry to your online diary, it’s called a “post,” as in “I’m going to post an entry to my blog.”

 WHY (#1): “Believability.”
 Compare the words you might read or hear in a commercial advertisement to the words you might glimpse in the CEO’s personal diary.
 Most of us don’t believe advertisements anyway, so faceless “ad-speak” doesn’t stand a chance against an individual insider, stating their personal opinion about something.